Capstone-Project-Glowfy/Machine-Learning/README.md

 # Glowfy Machine Learning Repository
 ![Glowfy](https://github.com/dMorran/ML_Capstone/blob/75dad315d3a7fda4646aec9753949fa3e372a6e2/demo.png)

+# Glowfy - Unlock Your Skin’s Potential and Discover Your Glow
 This repository contains the skin detector and pimple detector for Glowfy application.

 ## Table of Contents